rich-murphey/wasm-hostcall-example/README.md

   serialized it and pass the offset and length of the serialized copy instead.
 Members can be String, Vec and other dynamic sized types.

-There are tradeoffs.
+There are trade-offs.
-* serializtion verifies the struct's field types
+* serialization verifies the struct's field types
 * directly passing 'Copy' structs does not, but is faster.
-* in both examples here, the size of the sruct is verified.
+* in both examples here, the size of the struct is verified.

 ## Prerequisites